Probing symmetric teleparallel gravity in the early universe: formulation

 We can construct two different types of non-metricity vectors,

 The superpotential (or the non-metricity conjugate) tensor $P^\lambda{}_{\mu\nu}$ is given by

 Finally, the non-metricity scalar $Q$ is defined as

 It should be mentioned that $R^\rho_{\sigma \mu \nu} = 0$ is one of the restrictions that was utilised when developing the $f(Q)$-theory.
 This indicates that there is a unique coordinate system that can be chosen to make the affine connection disappears, denoted by the expression $\Gamma^\lambda_{\mu\nu} = 0$.
 The term ``coincident gauge" refers to this kind of circumstance.
-In this particular setting, there is only one dynamical variable, and that is the metric itself.
-By altering the action phrase
+In this particular setting, the field equation of the affine connection is trivially satisfied by all $f(Q)$ models.
+So we only concentrate on the field equation obtained by varying the action phrase